-- In response to serious unacceptable behaviour as outlined in our school's behaviour policy, or - If allowing the pupil to remain in school would seriously harm the education or welfare of others.

-A suspension may be used to provide a clear signal of what is serious unacceptable behaviour as part of the schools' behaviour policy and may also show a pupil that their current behaviour is putting them at risk of permanent exclusion.
+- > In response to dangerous detrimental behaviour as outlined in our school's behaviour policy, or - > If allowing the pupil to remain in school would seriously harm the education or welfare of others, or - To provide a clear signal of what is unacceptable behaviour as part of the schools' behaviour policy, or - > To show a pupil that their current behaviour is putting them at risk of permanent exclusion.

-Serious unacceptable behaviour as outlined in the behaviour policy includes:
+Dangerous detrimental behaviour may include, but is not limited to:

 - vandalism or destruction of property

 - throwing objects/furniture around classroom

 - repeatedly refusing to co-operate

 - leaving class, the building or school without permission

 - theft

 - fighting

 - racist, sexist, homophobic or other discriminatory behaviour

-- spitting at another person
+- licking or spitting at another person

 - deliberately hurting another person e.g. pinching, biting, punching

 - attacking another person

 - making inappropriate gestures

 - swearing

-- verbally abusive to others
+- being verbally abusive to others including shouting at them

-- sexual harassment
+- sexual harassment meaning unwanted conduct of a sexual nature, such as:

+- Sexual comments

+- o Sexual jokes or taunting

+- Physical behaviour such as interfering with clothes

+- Online sexual harassment, such as unwanted sexual comments and messages (including on social media), sharing of nude or semi-nude images and/or videos (including pseudo-images, which are computer-generated images that otherwise appear to be a photograph or video), or sharing of unwanted explicit content

-- any form of bullying (refer to the Anti-Bullying Policy)
+- any form of bullying (also refer to the Anti-Bullying Policy)

-- encouraging others to do any of the above

-- · making false allegations against adults

-A decision to exclude a pupil will be taken only:
+A decision to permanently exclude a pupil will be taken only:

-In response to serious or persistent breaches of the school's behaviour policy, andIf allowing the pupil to remain in school would seriously harm the education or welfare of others."
+- > In response to serious or persistent breaches of the school's behaviour policy, and - > If allowing the pupil to remain in school would seriously harm the education or welfare of others.